 Monsanto sits in the Beira Baixa region of central Portugal, roughly 3 hours by car from both Lisbon and Porto.
 A train to Castelo Branco followed by a Transdev regional bus is technically possible, but the bus runs only on weekdays with very limited service.
 For most visitors, driving is the only realistic option.

-On the positive side, the N239 approach road is in excellent condition, and the drive rewards you.
+On the positive side, the N239 approach road is in excellent condition and the drive rewards you.
 Flat plains give way to a sudden granite peak rising from nowhere.
 If you plan on renting a car in Portugal with a Via Verde transponder, highway tolls are automatic and hassle-free.

 Be ready for aggressive local drivers — tailgating on the winding final approach is common.
 If you’re not comfortable with hill starts or tight European streets, the last few kilometers will test you.